Get Started with Falcon Foundry

 brew tap crowdstrike/foundry-cli

-brew install foundry
+brew install crowdstrike/foundry-cli/foundry

 If you’re on Windows, download the latest Windows zip file, expand it, and add the installation directory to your PATH environment variable.